carmencchow/cyclistic_casestudy/README.md

 <h3>Number of Rides</h3>

 The pie chart shows that a combined 4,178,369 (or 4.18 million) unique rides were taken by both groups from June 2023 to August 2024.
-Of these, rides by annual members made up 64.8% (or 2.71 million) of the total number, and <b>casual riders accounted for 35.2%</b> or 1.47 million rides.
+Of these, rides by annual members made up 64.8% (or 2.71 million) of the total number, and <b>casual riders accounted for 35.2%</b> or 1.47 million rides <b>of all rides</b>.

 ![ridemembers](https://github.com/user-attachments/assets/f7cb498b-5e06-45d2-8f72-b694ecddbd9e)